nexssp/project/src/cli/commands/vue2.md

 # Vue2

-Creates new vue2 project with dev hot reloading
+Create a new vue2 project with dev hot reloading.

 ## Examples